jsr6720/jsr6720.github.io/_posts/2020-01-21-washington's-farewell.md

 ## My Review 4/5

-This book traces one printed 'speech' and its impact over the decades/centuries.<br/>For one man to attain the height of power and willingly part with it was unprecedented.<br/><br/>Warning, there is Lots of repetition of history as it traces the document and impact through founding and modern times.<br/><br/>My only caveat is the full text of the farewell is read as an appendix.
+This book traces one printed 'speech' and its impact over the decades/centuries.

+For one man to attain the height of power and willingly part with it was unprecedented.

+Warning, there is Lots of repetition of history as it traces the document and impact through founding and modern times.

+My only caveat is the full text of the farewell is read as an appendix.
 Wish it was first.

 ### Date Read
 2020/01/21